skratchdot/elasticsearch-tools/README.md

     -h, --help         output usage information
     -v, --version      output the version number
-    -u, --url <url>    the elasticsearch url to connect to -f, --file <file>  the file to write data to
+    -u, --url <url>    the elasticsearch url to connect to -f, --file <file>  the file to read data from
     -m, --max <items>  the max number of lines to process per batch
 ```